Climate change, COVID loom over Alaska's 50th annual Iditarod Sled Dog Race

 Organizers say such precautions are fitting for an annual race that honors a famed dog-sled relay run nearly a century ago to deliver diphtheria serum to Nome in 1925.

+"Vaccinations and dogs and Iditarod go way back, to the beginning of the race,” said Paige Drobny, a musher from Cantwell, Alaska, who is promoting vaccination on behalf of her sponsor, a Fairbanks healthcare consortium.

-(Reporting by Yereth Rosen in Anchorage; Writing by Steve Gorman; editing by Richard Pullin)
+(Reporting by Yereth Rosen in Anchorage; Writing by Steve Gorman; editing by Richard Pullin and David Gregorio)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))